-Whatever stage of life you’re in – young adult, busy mom, empty nester – use these ideas to help you rock your healthy living goals, while keeping a good perspective on the here-and-now.
+Whatever stage of life you’re in – young adult, busy mom, empty-nester – use these ideas to help you rock your healthy living goals, while keeping a good perspective on the here-and-now.

 Some call it the 80/20 rule.
 I like to call it mindful moderation.
 Be aware of your healthy choices but leave room for indulgences and time off.
-Enjoy the birthday cake!
+Enjoy your birthday cake!
 Embrace the slow-pace and relaxation of vacation!
 The best recipe for success at healthy living is to not try to do it all, all the time.

 Learn as much as you can about healthy food and lifestyle choices.
 Read books and blogs.
-Watch documentaries like Fed Up, STINK and Food, Inc. The more you know, the easier it will be to make smart, healthy choices for you and your family.
+Watch documentaries like Fed Up, STINK, and Food, Inc. The more you know, the easier it will be to make smart, healthy choices for you and your family.

 Back in college I pretty much lived off popcorn and beer.
 Yet somehow I survived.
 Healthy looks different at different stages of life.
 Be open-minded about what healthy looks like to you right now.
 Set simple goals that work with your current lifestyle needs and challenges.

-The after-school activities.
+After-school activities.
 The PTA meeting.
 The report due at work… you can’t do it all plus make dinner and get in some exercise.
 Don’t expect every day or every week to be the same.
 The more you build in flexibility to your goals and expectations, the higher your chance of success.